Guoxuan-Li/GEOL0069_Week4/codes/Data-Colocating.md

 <!-- Step 1: Get the Metadata for satellites (Sentinel-2 and Sentinel-3 OLCI in this case) -->
 ### Step 1: Get the Metadata for satellites (Sentinel-2 and Sentinel-3 OLCI in this case)

+This code used to retrieve and save metadata of Sentinel-2 and Sentinel-3 OLCI satellite data within a specified date range.
 ```python
 username = ""
 password = ""